 “Please don’t let me frighten you away,” I said.
 I cupped some water in my hands to wash the back of my neck.
 “This is such a pretty morning- just look at the sunrise.
 Stay and keep me company.”

-I looked up at Miss Taris, shivering from the cold water as it dripped down my spine.
+I looked up at Miss Taris and shivered from the cold water as it dripped down my spine.
 Miss Taris had one leg back up on the bridge, as though ready to flee, but she hesitated.

 “Very well; I will stay a little.”

-I smiled at her, and she returned my smile with a quizzical expression.
+I smiled at her.
+She returned my smile with a quizzical expression, but said nothing.

 “Are you often up this early, or did you have trouble sleeping after the ball?”
 I asked.